aandurao/IMA205/README.md

-# IMA205 - Labs & Challenge
+# IMA205 - ML for image and object recognition - Labs & Challenge
-This repository is dedicated to the labs and the segmentation challenge of the course IMA205 from Télécom Paris.
+This repository is dedicated to the labs and the segmentation challenge of the course IMA205 - ML for image and object recognition from Télécom Paris.